 If a business does not ensure a reasonable degree of security to prevent sexual crimes, it can be held liable if this type of crime occurs.
 If you or someone in your family is the victim of a crime while on business premises, you may have the right to seek legal compensation and eventually receive negligent security settlements.
 It’s best to speak to an attorney to know if your case is worth pursuing.

 Assault and Battery Victims

 Assault is usually defined as any action that causes reasonable apprehension of imminent and harmful contact.
 This means that assault occurs when someone intentionally causes someone else to believe they will be harmed.
 Battery occurs if intentional harmful contact occurs.

-It’s the responsibility of businesses to make sure patrons are not a victim of assault and battery.
-Many businesses, like clubs and bars, where the possibility of these incidents is high, must maintain proper security on-site to make sure incidents don’t occur.
+It’s businesses’ responsibility to ensure patrons are not a victim of assault and battery.
+Many businesses, like clubs and bars, where the possibility of these incidents is high, must maintain proper security on-site to ensure incidents don’t occur.
 If they do, they are broken up quickly.

-Shooting situations can occur as an isolated incident or as a mass shooting.
-In both situations, the business has the duty of care to make sure patrons have a safe environment.
+Shooting situations can occur as isolated incidents or as mass shootings.
+In both situations, the business has the duty of care to ensure patrons have a safe environment.
 This may include providing security guards, security cameras, lighting hallways and entrances, and other security measures.

 Situations When You Can File a Negligent Security Claim

 While the situations above indicate when you can file a negligent security claim, knowing more specifics about these situations can be beneficial.
 After all, it is up to the victim and their attorney to provide proof that the property owner did not provide reasonable security that could have prevented the incident that resulted in harm.
 In these situations, the establishment may be considered liable.